The Celebration Tour: Brazil

 During the final show of the tour, held on May 4, 2024, in Rio de Janeiro, Brazil, many Brazilian media outlets turned their attention to the show.
 Ronald Villardo writing for GShow said the best part of the show was "Madonna's disposition"; he also struggled to believe how she "was hospitalized until just before the start of the Celebration tour.
 The energy on stage leaves any young artist in the dust".
 Sabrina Legramandi of O Estadão, one of the largest newspapers in Brazil, wrote that the show was a "Broadway's megaspectacle that went down in history".
 Lanna Silveira, in the newspaper Correio da Manhã summarized the show as "emotion, reference and sensuality", and about the first moments after the show started, she said: "What was seen next by millions of Brazilians was a clear demonstration of the strength of the Madonna phenomenon".
 The television program Fantástico mentioned that during the "Like a Virgin" interlude, Madonna heard the biggest chorus of her career and ended by saying that: "Copacabana, Rio and Brazil celebrated not only an extraordinary artist, but also what she represents: boldness, courage and freedom".

 However, despite the positive reviews of the show in the country's biggest media outlets, some media personalities and right-wing politicians created a wave of hatred against Madonna and the show, calling it "satanic" and a "pornographic show".
 Soon, many of these media personalities tried to associate and blame Madonna for the climate disasters that occurred in southern Brazil, the same week that the show took place.
 All of these criticisms came from politicians and newspapers associated with Bolsonarism, a far-right political line in Brazil.
 The Rio de Janeiro concert was broadcast live through Brazil's TV Globo, Multishow and Globoplay channels.

 Broadcast

-The final concert was broadcast on TV Globo, Multishow and Globoplay on May 4, 2024.
+The final concert was broadcast as The Celebration Tour in Rio on TV Globo, Multishow and Globoplay on May 4, 2024.
 The show was a free concert in Rio de Janeiro.
 It drew a crowd of over 1.6 million people, which became Madonna's largest crowd of her career and at the time set records for the largest audience ever for a stand-alone concert and the largest all-time crowd for a female artist.
 The broadcast, produced by Black Dog Films and directed by Jonas Åkerlund, won Gold award to Best Concert/Live Film at the Creative Circle Awards.